Description

 Pieter Aertsen was born in Amsterdam around 1508.
 His father, Aert Pietersz was a hosier.
 Because of his height, Pieter Aertsen was nicknamed Lange Pier (Tall Pieter) or Pietro il Lungo.
 Presumably he moved South at around the age of 17.
 He probably did not go directly to Antwerp but initially spent some time in the Maas area.
 In 1535, Aertsen was registered at the Lucas Guild in Antwerp.
 He wed Cathalyne van den Beuckelaer in 1542.
 Through this marriage he became uncle to the painter Joachim Beuckelaer, who was his apprentice.

-Aertsen was acquainted with various other painters in Antwerp.
-It is clear that he occasionally borrowed elements and motifs from paintings by his contemporaries.
-Some of his work shows the influence of the now anonymous Brunswick Monogrammist, for example.
 For this particular piece, Aertsen may have found inspiration in Jan Sanders van Hemessen’s Last Judgement from 1536/37 for Adriaen Rockox, who was a ‘celebrity’ in Antwerp at the time.
 Not only the composition but also the color palette and several of the figures clearly correspond.
 In his 1604 publication, Karel van Mander mentioned that Aertsen was acquainted with Jan Mandijn and Jan van Amstel during his Antwerp years.
 He probably worked for Jan Sanders van Hemessen, who was one of the leading masters in the city at the time.
 Aertsen also produced independent work, although little is known about the artist in his early period of activity.
 The first major work known to us is the Triptych with Calvary, commissioned by Jan van der Biest in 1546.
 Aertsen painted a small number of extraordinary pieces depicting scenes from everyday life around 1550.
 Fine examples are the Peasant Feast (1550) at the Kunsthistorisches Museum in Vienna and the 1552 Egg Dance in the Rijksmuseum.